OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ![](disconnectednode.png "width=500")

 Clicking the new node provides a screen with details on how to run the agent.
-Click the **agent** link to download the `agent.jar` file and run the command shown on the screen to connect the agent to Jenkins:
+Click the **agent.jar** link to download agent file and run the command shown on the screen to connect the agent to Jenkins:

 ![](agentdownload.png "width=500")

 Once the node is connected, it will be displayed without the error icon:

 ![](connectednode.png "width=500")

+We now have an agent connected to Jenkins that has the ability to build Docker images.

 ## Installing the Docker Pipeline plugin